Tetrahydrozoline eye drops

 Relieving redness due to minor eye irritation.

-Tetrahydrozoline eye drops is a decongestant.
+Tetrahydrozoline eye drops are a decongestant.
 It works by constricting swollen blood vessels in the eye, which reduces redness.
 Irritants cause blood vessels to swell.

 Contact your doctor or health care provider immediately if any of these apply to you.